 Himalaya view on Annapurna Circuit Trek

-Annapurna Circuit Trek Weather and Temperature in June
+Annapurna Circuit Weather and Temperature in June

 June is the first month of summer/monsoon season in Nepal.
 These two seasons go hand in hand, so the weather is quite unpredictable.
 Because of unstable weather, only a few trekkers do the Annapurna Circuit trek in June.
 In the lower regions of the Circuit, temperatures range from a balmy 16°C to a scorching 30°C.